Uncover learning blocks that stop progress in early reading.

 [33 month gain in reading comprehension age after 10 weeks.]

-I've created a thirty week training course in my rhythm-based method.
+I've created a thirty week training course in my proven rhythm-based method.
 It takes teachers from absolute beginner to seasoned practitioner.
 The course is split into three 'terms' (10 weeks per term) and teachers deliver the programme to a new group of children each term.
-I support teachers every step of the way through weekly catch-up calls, video materials and printable pdfs.
+I support teachers every step of the way through mini coaching calls, video materials and printable pdfs.
 The planning and sequence of tasks is preloaded, (based on decades of work in schools), and term three is dedicated to differentiation.

 Experiential learning is key to delivering Rhythm for Reading.